 Select data packets Results Primary result data; cannot be selected because it is always transferred.
 Data Additional result data that is displayed in the result displays during the measurement using the [Data] softkey.
 Graph Absorbance wavelength spectrum.
-Graph data The basic numeric data for the graph. "export only": Only available for export, i.e., not for printing.
+(Only for kinetic methods with the "Linear regression" measuring procedure: Absorbance time graph) Graph data The basic numeric data for the graph. "export only": Only available for export, i.e., not for printing.
 Parameters Method parameters Standards/results Result data of the standard evaluation.
 Standards/graph (Only for standard evaluations with several standards:) Absorbance concentration graph.